michelrandahl/PropertyBasedTesting/README.md

 # PropertyBasedTesting
-A simple property based testing project setup
+A simple property based testing project setup using Xunit and FsCheck.